STS-131: April 5 (Flight Day 1 – Launch)

-Discovery lifted off successfully at 06:21 EDT, making this launch as the last night launch in the Space Shuttle program.
+Discovery lifted off successfully at 06:21 EDT, marking this launch as the last night launch in the Space Shuttle program.
 After the 8 1/2-minute ride to space, Discoverys seven person crew began configuring the orbiter from a launch vehicle to an orbital vehicle.
 Commander Alan Poindexter and pilot Jim Dutton, with help from mission specialist 2 Dorothy Metcalf-Lindenburger, also performed a series of engine firings or burns to adjust their speed and refine their path to the International Space Station.
 While the engine burns were going on, the rest of the crew opened the payload bay doors, set up the computers and Ku band antenna.
 The antenna suffered a failure during normal checkout and setup on orbit.
 Due to the failure, the normal downlink of imagery of the external tank was not completed.
 The crew on board will monitor the inspections of the thermal protection system (TPS) in real time and will note any spots of interest and let the ground know while downlinking the imagery after docking.
 The dish antenna also serves as a radar antenna, measuring the distance to the space station.